Yaosanz/app-engine/README.md

 Choose the App Engine environment that suits your application (standard or flexible).
 Configure the app.yaml file to define the environment and other configurations.

 ## 2. Deploy Application
+Use the following command to deploy your application:
 ```
 gcloud app deploy
 ```